someobserver/recurgence/math/07-autopoietic-function/index.md

    where $P_{\text{trans}}$ is the transition probability between metastable states.

-These mechanisms allow for the emergence of structured, generative instability rather than unstructured noise.
+These mechanisms enable the emergence of structured, generative instability rather than unstructured noise.

 ---